 - Notice that other DDS programs may require physics, math or psychology to be taken at a four-year college.

 - Students interested in the 2+3 option need to satisfy three GE categories (other than science) with courses from work completed before starting at Pacific (AP, IB or Early College courses).

 The Pre-Dental Advantage Program is only available to students entering college for the first time.
 Students transferring into Pacific, students in other majors who decide to pursue dentistry and freshman who are not admitted into the Pre-Dental Advantage Program can still prepare at Pacific and seek admission to the Dugoni School of Dentistry.
 Although this pathway does not include an interview guarantee, it allows students to take the same classes and participate in the same extracurricular activities as the students in the Pre-Dental Advantage Program.

 Application Requirements for Dugoni School of Dentistry

-- Successfully complete an interview with faculty at the Dugoni School of Dentistry
+- successfully complete an interview at the School of Dentistry

 - file a competitive and complete American Dental Education Association / AADSAS application by September 1

 - submit the $75 application fee